 Any opinions, advertisements, advice, statements or other information expressed or made available by users of the NFED are those and therefore the sole responsibility of the respective author(s), advertiser(s) or distributor(s) and not of NFED - CK Art.
 NFED - CK Art can accept no responsibility and neither endorses nor guarantees the accuracy, legality, completeness or usefulness of any such information, advertisements, claims or descriptions.
 Inclusion or approval only confirms that the rules and guideline requirements have been met; it is not endorsing the information or advert any way whatsoever.

-The NFED acts as a point of contact only, any contact, payments, arrangements or contracts between buyer and vendor/advertiser are the sole responsibility of the parties concerned.
+The NFED acts as a point of contact only.
+Any arrangements, payments or contracts between buyer and vendor/advertiser are the sole responsibility of the parties concerned.
 We cannot provide personal information due to the data protection act, so please ensure that any important information, contracts or records are kept securely.

 In the event of a dispute between users, the editor cannot act as referee.
 We are not in a position to judge or take sides, but we may be guided by the ruling or seek advice of official bodies such as Trading Standards.
 We reserve the right to reject or remove any post or advert that causes problems or threatens the good reputation of the NFED.
 The editors decision is final, no explanations or reasons have to be given.